One of the Boys: Themes and influences

 Although Perry's musical style and way of composing ironic and bawdy songs has been heavily compared to the style of singers Avril Lavigne and Lily Allen, the singer was influenced by Queen and Freddie Mercury in particular.
 All songs on the album were written by Perry, assisted by musicians Greg Wells, Max Martin, Dr. Luke, Cathy Dennis, Desmond Child, Andreas Carlsson, Sam Hollander, Dave Katz, S*A*M and Sluggo, Ted Bruner, Scott Cutler, Anne Preven, Dave Stewart, and Glen Ballard.
 The album includes several tracks that tell stories — a balance of sad songs and happier tunes.
 About these opposites, she said, "I think people can appreciate a songwriter who shows different sides.....
 I've put everything into [this album] and I feel like it's my baby."
-Its primary sound is a pop rock, soft rock, pop-punk, and power pop one.
+Its primary sound is pop, in the styles of pop rock, power pop, soft rock, and teen pop, with inflections of pop-punk.